Experiment 4

 3. Ms. Crowler’s didn’t change color at all, but remained purple.

-The kids unfortunately spilled the cabbage juice and need you to find out what color the cabbage juice will exhibit when mixed with a base.
-We already know that the soil from the scene of the crime is basic (a base).
+Watson, Crick and Rosa unfortunately spilled their cabbage juice and now it is up to you to find out what color cabbage juice will exhibit when mixed with a base!
+From the story, the soil from the scene of the crime is known to be a base.

-I. Hypothesis Cabbage juice will consistently exhibit one color when mixed with an acid, another color when mixed with a base, and another color when mixed with neutral pH liquids.
+Cabbage juice will consistently exhibit one color when mixed with an acid, another color when mixed with a base, and another color when mixed with neutral pH substances.

 • 1/3 of a head of red cabbage